-When you are ready to use the berries, pour into a colander and run under cool water to rinse off.
-Then put the strawberries layed out in a single layer on a dish towel to dry.
+When you are ready to use the berries, pour them into a colander and run under cool water to rinse off.
+Then put the strawberries laid out in a single layer on a dishtowel to dry.
 I use a towel or paper towels to dry off each strawberry.
 This allows the chocolate to stick best to the strawberries.

 The BEST way to melt chocolate pieces is in a double boiler.
-You can purchase them on line, at a cake decorating supply shop or an antique store.
+You can purchase them online, at a cake decorating supply shop, or an antique store.
 The double boiler allows for the chocolate to evenly melt without getting overheated or scorched and burnt.
-Add about an inch of water to bottom pan, and heat up water to very hot, but not boiling, turn off heat.
-Set top pot of double boiler on top of bottom pot.
-Pour chocolate pieces in the top pot.
-Allow to melt, stirring occasionally.
+Add about an inch of water to the bottom pan, and heat up water to very hot, but not boiling, turn off the heat.
+Set-top pot of double boiler on top of the bottom pot.
+Pour chocolate pieces into the top pot.
+Allow melting, stirring occasionally.
 If you do not have a double boiler you may use two pots that are close in size.
-Put about an inch of water in the bottom pot, heat up and place the top pot on an angle sitting on top of the bottom pot.
+Put about an inch of water in the bottom pot, heat up, and place the top pot on an angle sitting on top of the bottom pot.
 Make sure you add water to the bottom pot to keep it at an inch full.
 If you want a pretty white zig zag on top of the chocolate, melt white candy pieces as well.

 Place a piece of parchment paper on top of a cookie sheet.
-When chocolate has melted, stir to mix well.
+When the chocolate has melted, stir to mix well.
 Dip strawberries in chocolate and place on parchment paper.
-If chocolate begins to harden a bit, just repeat process of melting.
-Fill up cookie sheet without allowing strawberries to touch.
+If chocolate begins to harden a bit, just repeat the process of melting.
+Fill up the cookie sheet without allowing strawberries to touch.
 Place cookie sheet flat in freezer for about 2 minutes only.
 You do not want strawberries to freeze.
 Placing them in the freezer for a little bit gives them a little shine.
-Place melted white candy in a small baggie and snip of a tiny corner piece.
-Twist top of baggie shut and hold in hand while squeezing candy out on top of chocolate covered strawberries.
+Place melted white candy in a small baggie and snip a tiny corner piece.
+Twist top of baggie shut and hold in hand while squeezing candy out on top of chocolate-covered strawberries.

 Strawberry Fields Forever,